-Decide What You Want
+How To Decide What You Want

-Most people generally believe that they know what they want.
-However, this belief isn't as straightforward as many people think.
-When it comes to relationships, it can sometimes be easier to know what you don't want than to recognize what you do want.
-Sometimes, people have to be able to learn, grow, explore, and make mistakes before they can truly learn what they want.
-There is absolutely nothing wrong with this; it's simply a natural part of being human.
+Many people generally believe they know what they want, but this belief might not be so straightforward.
+In relationships, it can sometimes be easier to see what you don't want than to recognize what you do want.
+You may need to learn, grow, explore, and make mistakes at times before you know what you want.
+There's nothing wrong with this; it's a natural part of being human.

 Seeing The Light At The End Of The Tunnel

 No matter who you are or what you may be going through, understand that there is a light at the end of the tunnel.
 If you need to move on from a relationship because you want different things or are unhappy, it doesn't mean there won't be other relationships down the road.

 You may feel sad or discouraged if it's time to move on but focusing on what you want can allow you to experience healthier, more fulfilling relationships that are conducive to your growth.
 Plus, your partner will have the potential for this as well.

 When you know in your heart that it's time to move on, it's likely time to convey that to the other person in the relationship.
 This can be a challenging and painful experience.
 If your partner has also concluded that the relationship has run its course, the decision to part ways may be mutual.
 However, whether the decision is mutual or not, you may still experience some sadness or somberness.
 This is normal.